-3.15 Residents should not be financially penalised for breaches of contract.
+- 3.16 Residents should not be financially penalised for breaches of contract.
 When a breach of contract does occur, the nursing home is entitled to recover what is due and owing.
 However, any financial sanctions must be reasonable, proportionate and reflective of the loss that was incurred by the nursing home.
-A requirement to pay in excess is likely to be considered disproportionate and unfair.
-Paragraph (e) of the Grey List provides that any term which has the object or effect of "requiring any consumer who fails to fulfil his obligation to pay a disproportionately high sum in compensation" is open to challenge on fairness grounds.

-3.16 Terms which oblige residents to pay interest on any outstanding fees at an excessive or penal interest rate run the risk of being unfair since it means the resident will pay more than the actual cost of meeting the liability.
+A requirement to pay in excess is likely to be considered unfair.
+Paragraph 5 of the 'grey list' provides that any term which has the object or effect of "requiring any consumer who fails to fulfil his or her obligations under the contract to pay a disproportionately high sum in compensation" is presumed unfair. - 3.17 Terms which oblige residents to pay interest on any outstanding fees at an excessive or penal interest rate run the risk of being unfair since it means the resident will pay more than the actual cost of meeting the liability.